Code-Institute-Submissions/Milestone-61/README.md

 * Images were sourced by the website [Unsplashed](https://unsplash.com/)

 ## Acknowledgements
-* I'd like to thank my mentor Spencer Baribell for his patience and guidance throughout my project.
+* I'd like to thank my mentor Spencer Barriball for his patience and guidance throughout my project.
 * My tutor Roman at the Kerry ETB for all the support he gives daily.
 * All at Code Institute and Tutor support.